biancalr/vendas/README.md

 Vendas Application Api

 <p>This application was built using Spring Boot.
 Besides, it was also developed using Spring Security plataform.
-Its a RESTFull application developed based on the following code built by: <a href="https://github.com/cursodsousa/curso-spring-boot-especialista.git">Dougllas' Souza</a> Spring
+It's a RESTFull application developed based on the following code built by: <a href="https://github.com/cursodsousa/curso-spring-boot-especialista.git">Dougllas Souza</a> Spring
 course at <a href="https://www.udemy.com/course/spring-boot-expert/">Udemy</a>.
 </p>